conjurdemos/conjur-intro/tools/simple-certificates/README.md

 This script will generate:
 - Root key/certificate
 - Intermediate key/certificate, signed by Root
-- Conjur Node certificates, all signed by the Intermediate:
+- Conjur Node certificates, all signed by the Intermediate, and including `conjur-master.mycompany.local` as an altname:
     - `master-1.mycompany.local`
     - `master-2.mycompany.local`
     - `master-3.mycompany.local`
-    - `follower-1.mycompany.local`
-    - `follower-2.mycompany.local`
+    - `master-4.mycompany.local`

 ### Generate
 To create these certificates, navigate to this directory and run: